Ferratauris/hugo/content/en/linux/lpic-1/3-detecting-hardware.md

 ** Both these commands call /sys

 * Hardware devices are mapped to files in /dev
-** Udev is the system that maps harware files in /dev, it provides dynamic naming so files represent harware that are actually present.
+** Udev is the system that maps hardware files in /dev, it provides dynamic naming so files represent hardware that are actually present.
 ** HAL Populates the the files with XML data
 * Dbus enables communication between HAL and the software processes.